-According to Anabel Maldonado, fashion psychologist and founder of psych-based e-commerce platform PSYKHE, lockdown has a lot to answer for when it comes to the tennis skirt’s meteoric rise in popularity.
+According to Anabel Maldonado, fashion psychologist and founder of psych-based e-commerce platform PSYKHE, the last year of lockdowns have had a lot to answer for when it comes to the tennis skirt’s meteoric rise in popularity.
 “When so much is suddenly out of our control, as it has been since the onset of COVID-19, I think there has been a mass collective refocus on things we can control, a going back to basics of sorts,” she notes.
 “Health and fitness is an obvious choice, so anything athleisure related feels very relevant.”

 "We associate tennis with wellness, leisure, and an aspirational lifestyle,” Anabel continues.
-“Since our lifestyle options have suddenly become very limited during lockdown we have become inclined to seek out extreme sartorial representations of those lifestyle pillars in fashion form.”
+“Since our lifestyle options suddenly became very limited during lockdown we have become inclined to seek out extreme sartorial representations of those lifestyle pillars in fashion form.”

 This is hardly fashion’s first foray courtside though.
 Over the last few seasons alone, brands from Ralph Lauren and Philipp Plein to Prada and Thom Browne have riffed off the prep and primness of tennis uniforms as well as the sport’s association with privilege and wealth, making it a natural fit for the luxury world.